mrYakamoto/roman-numerals/README.md

 In the early days of Roman numerals, the Romans built their numerals from the individual characters in Table 1 (e.g., I, V, X, etc.) written largest value to smallest from left to right.
 To determine the value of any numeral, they used straight addition.
 I is equivalent to 1.
 II is equivalent to 1 + 1, or 2.
 VIIII is equivalent to 5 + 1 + 1 + 1 + 1, or 9.

 We are going to begin writing a method `convert_to_roman`.
 When passed an integer between 1 and 3000, this method returns a string containing the proper old Roman numeral.
 In other words, `convert_to_roman(4)` should return the string `'IIII'`.
+Don't worry about checking whether or not the number passed to the method is between 1 and 3000; it's just that at some point, Roman numerals become unwieldy.

 We'll need to test that our code works.
 We have a test file `spec/roman_numerals_spec.rb`.
 This file contains two tests which have been provided for us.
 One test will let us know whether we're correctly converting 1.
 The second test will let us know if we're correctly converting 4.